 Gabapentin has a half-life of about five to seven hours, the FDA publishes.
 After that time, it will be around half as active as the bloodstream as when it entered.
 After about 35 hours, gabapentin will be mostly eliminated out of the body.

 When the drug is no longer present,the substance user will start experiencing withdrawal symptoms.
-In the case of gabapentin, withdrawal will start about 12 hours after the last dose.
+In the case of gabapentin, withdrawal will start about 12 hours after the last dose is taken.